muxinc/media-chrome/docs/src/pages/en/themes/handling-variables.md

 These are derived from the media state that the [media controller](./media-controller) collects.

-- `streamType` - The media type that is loaded, either `on-demand` or `live`.
+- `streamtype` - The media type that is loaded, either `on-demand` or `live`.
-- `targetLiveWindow` - The duration of the live window that can be seeked.
+- `targetlivewindow` - The duration of the live window that can be seeked.
   For regular live this value is `0`, for DVR this is greater than `0`.
-- `breakpointSm` - The value is `true` when the small breakpoint is activated.
+- `breakpointsm` - The value is `true` when the small breakpoint is activated.
-- `breakpointMd` - The value is `true` when the medium breakpoint is activated.
+- `breakpointmd` - The value is `true` when the medium breakpoint is activated.
-- `breakpointLg` - The value is `true` when the large breakpoint is activated.
+- `breakpointlg` - The value is `true` when the large breakpoint is activated.
-- `breakpointXl` - The value is `true` when the extra-large breakpoint is activated.
+- `breakpointxl` - The value is `true` when the extra-large breakpoint is activated.

 Breakpoint variables stack so that each size will include the current size plus all the smaller sizes below it.
 Learn more about building